makeitlabs/ratt/deployment/certs/mqtt/README.md

 To generate a client cert, you must supply the CN for the client on the command line.
 For RATT, we intend to use the MAC address of the node for the CN (all lowercase, no colons).

-This script will ask you for that CA password you should have remembered earlier.
+## Regenerating client certs from a list

+The file `ssl/clients` is populated with the CN of each created client.
+You can pre-populate this file and run `./regen-client-certs.sh` to rebuild all certs.
+This is useful if you need to redeploy all certs.
+Note that it will not overwrite certs that have already been made.

-## Deploying certificates to the authbackend
+## Deploying MQTT certificates to the auth backend (deprecated)

+_This is now deprecated as the auth backend runs in a separate container._

 The authbackend needs valid client certificates so it can connect to the MQTT broker.
 Generate the client cert named `authbackend` using the script, and then deploy it with the included script: